VincentChalnot/SidusAdminBundle/README.md

             template_pattern: [] # The template pattern
             action_class: # Defaults to main action_class
             options: {} # You can put anything here
+            permissions: [ ROLE_USER ] # List of permissions required to access the whole admin
             actions:
                 <action_code>: # The action code needs to match the controller's method name without the "Action" suffix
                     form_type: ~ # Useful in combination with AbstractAdminController::getForm($request, $data)
                     form_options: ~ # Static form options
                     template: ~ # Computed by the TemplateResolver using template_pattern if null
+                    permissions: [ ROLE_USER ] # List of permissions required to access the action
                     # All the following options are used to generate the route for the routing component
                     # See Symfony doc here: http://symfony.com/doc/current/routing.html
                     path: ~ # REQUIRED